How to Start Your Own LLC in Delaware - Complete Guide

 2. Select a Registered Agent

-Many business owners hire a registered agent service to ensure their LLC stays in compliance and for convenience.
+A large number of owners of businesses use a registered agent service to keep their LLC in compliance and to save on the hassle.

-If you choose to be your own registered agent, you must be physically present at the registered address during business hours.
-A registered agent service allows you to be wherever you need to be to run and grow your business.
+By becoming your own registered agent, you have to be physically present at the registered address when doing business.
+A registered agent service is one where you can be where you need to be to operate and expand your business.

-Note that in a manager‑managed LLC, a member can be a manager, but only in cooperation with another manager who is not a member.
+It is important to note that in a manager run LLC, a member may be a manager, but it must be with another manager who is not a member.

 Member-Managed LLC